 Mountain Hardwear Hoop Dreams 4 Shelter

-If you’re specifically looking for a canopy that you can use as a tent or sleeping shelter, look no further than Mountain Hardwear’s hoop Dreams 4.
+If you’re specifically looking for a canopy that you can use as a tent or sleeping shelter, look no further than Mountain Hardwear Hoop Dreams 4 Tent - 4 Person Tents Green Mountain.
 This unusual, almost circus-esque tent has solid walls, offering plenty of privacy and weather-protection.

 - Retails for $250